"Thankful to witness this": Ayo Mogaji, Jibola Dabo reunite for son's graduation

 Fans celebrate Ayo Mogaji's son's graduation

-Legit.ng has compiled some of the reactions to Ayo Mogaji and Jiobola Dabo's son's graduation below:
+Legit.ng has compiled some of the reactions to Ayo Mogaji and Jibola Dabo's son's graduation below:

 @bukkywright: